xqemu/xqemu.com/docs/getting-started.md

 People have reported most success using the modified retail "COMPLEX 4627" BIOS.

-##### Retail BIOS

-    1M dump: MD5 (3944.bin) = e8b39b98cf775496c1c76e4f7756e6ed

-_or sometimes_

-    256k dump: MD5 (3944.bin) = 542c62cb976a4993c8c5027dff9638ce

-##### Debug BIOS

-People have reported success with the 'COMPLEX 4627' modified debug bios.
-It's convenient to note that this bios does not necessarily require a _populated_ hard disk image to load an application from DVD (though an empty drive still needs to be attached), so you can skip the next step in some cases.

-    v1.0.2 1M dump: MD5 (Complex_4627Debug.bin) = 19b5c6d3d42a707bba620634fe6d4baf

-_or sometimes_

-    1MB dump: MD5 (complex_4627debug.bin) = e8dd61cc6abdbd06aac185e371312dc1

 #### Hard Disk Drive Image

 You have options: